LouisAndreN/ml-ems-nilm-esp-prototype/README.md

 See `docs/schematic-circuit.png` for complete circuit.

 The SCT-013 current sensor connects via a 3.5mm TRRS jack.
+The current components allows to get until the 8th harmonics, which can be limited for monitoring more advanced devices such as induction heater, solderer, ...

 # Status
 - Dashboard for visualization in progress